• <abbr id="ck0wi"><source id="ck0wi"></source></abbr>

 Another expert who has studied the brand development of Chinese enterprises said that Chinese enterprises are making great strides.

-Jan Stael von Holstein, a professor at the school of design and creativity at Tongji University in Shanghai, said that for example, Haier group, an electrical appliance manufacturer based in Qingdao, Shandong, now accounts for about 15% of the market share in the microwave oven market in the United States, which is a "great improvement".
+Jan Stael von Holstein, a professor from the School of Design and Creativity of Tongji University in Shanghai, said, for example, Haier Group, an electrical appliance manufacturer headquartered in Qingdao, Shandong Province, has now occupied about 15% of the microwave oven market in the United States, which is a "huge progress".

-In addition, other Chinese companies, such as carmaker Zhejiang Geely Holding Group Company Limited, bought Volvo Sweden in 2010, also foreshadowed the arrival of new opportunities, as long as Geely could win the trust of global consumers, he said.
+He said that, in addition, other Chinese enterprises, such as the automobile manufacturer Zhejiang Geely Holding Group Co., Ltd., acquired Sweden Volvo in 2010, which also indicates the arrival of new opportunities, as long as Geely can win the trust of global consumers.

-He said that China's booming auto industry, coupled with the Chinese government's efforts to develop new technologies such as electric vehicles, to make up for its shortcomings in oil production, will boost innovation.
+He said that China's booming automobile industry, coupled with the Chinese government's efforts to develop new technologies such as electric vehicles to make up for the lack of domestic oil production, will inject impetus into innovation.

-However, he and other speakers also pointed out many problems that hampered the innovation and brand development of Chinese enterprises.
+However, he and other speakers also pointed out many problems hindering the innovation and brand development of Chinese enterprises.

-Von Holstein quoted Chinese local newspapers as saying that the rampant infringement of intellectual property rights has hurt innovation, especially in industrial goods.
-He cited the data released by the State Intellectual Property Office of China.
-It is estimated that only 10% of the 16000 brands registered in China are profitable.
-He said that the ineffective protection of intellectual property rights is the main reason for this phenomenon.
+Von Holstein quoted reports from local Chinese newspapers that the rampant infringement of intellectual property rights has hit the enthusiasm for innovation, especially in industrial products.
+Citing data released by the State Intellectual Property Office of China, he said that it was estimated that only 10% of the 16000 brands registered in China were profitable.
+He said that the lack of intellectual property protection was the main reason for this phenomenon.

-Another speaker argued that China's manufacturing enterprises lacked some soft skills to attract consumers from the world market.
+Another speaker believed that Chinese manufacturing enterprises lacked some soft skills to attract consumers in the world market.

-British designer Michael Young came to Hongkong in 2006 to set up an industrial design studio to provide services for Chinese manufacturing enterprises.
-He said that these enterprises were willing to spend money on advanced manufacturing technology.
+British designer Michael Young came to Hong Kong in 2006 to set up an industrial design studio to provide services for Chinese manufacturing enterprises.
+He said that these enterprises are willing to spend money to buy advanced manufacturing technology.

-He said, but these enterprises do not know how to deal with customers in developed markets such as Europe, and there is no clue how to use media power to publicize their products.
-So Young's job is to provide these services for these enterprises.
+However, he said, these enterprises do not know how to deal with customers in developed markets such as Europe, and they have no idea how to use the media to promote their products.
+So Young's job is to provide these enterprises with such services.

-Von Holstein said that the lack of certain soft skills can be seen from the ranking of global brands.
-Although China has become the second largest economy in the world, no Chinese enterprise ranks among the top ten in the world in terms of brand value.
+Von Holstein said that the lack of some soft skills can be seen from the ranking of global brands.
+Although China has become the second largest economy in the world, no Chinese enterprise has ranked among the top ten in terms of brand value.

-Even big domestic brands like Lining seem to have a lack of trust in their culture, he said.
-At the meeting, he showed a picture of two Lining stores and Nike stores in Beijing.
-It can be seen that Lining's brand logo is very similar to Nike's logo.
+He said that even big domestic brands like Li Ning seem to lack trust in their own culture.
+At the meeting, he showed a picture of two adjacent Li Ning stores and Nike stores in Beijing, from which we can see that Li Ning's brand logo is very similar to Nike's.

-He said: "Lining has not really created a Chinese brand with local characteristics.
-It still looks like it is copying Nike, though it has changed slightly on the brand logo.
-Lining did not add Chinese elements to his own logo.
+He said: "Li Ning has not really created a Chinese brand with local characteristics.
+It still looks like it is copying Nike, although it has slightly changed the brand logo.
+Li Ning has not added Chinese characters to its logo."

 • Related reading